 - Food Shortage: Food is a crucial need for your townspeople.
 Failing to provide a consistent and ample food supply can lead to food shortages.
 Spoiled food can cause diseases and decrease productivity.
 Food shortages can lead to disease outbreaks, reduced desirability, and ultimately, the downfall of your town.

 The Good Ending In Farthest Frontier

 Now that we’ve covered the possible bad ending to your Farthest Frontier run let’s look at what is considered to be a good ending to the simulation game.
-All the simulation players would know that these games only end when you want them to.
-The day-to-day tasks will continue to take place as long as you keep playing.

 To further enhance your knowledge about the key points of the game, consider reading our detailed guide about the Tips & Tricks.